samjones00/docs/docs/myget.md

 Which will allow you to search and install pre-release packages from the selected MyGet feed.

-### Adding MyGet feed without VS.NET
+### Adding MyGet feed without VS .NET

-If you're not using or don't have VS.NET installed, you can add the MyGet feed to your NuGet.config at `%AppData%\NuGet\NuGet.config`:
+If you're not using or don't have VS .NET installed, you can add the MyGet feed to your NuGet.config at `%AppData%\NuGet\NuGet.config`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>